 Applied to asphalt surface to maintain and refurbish them from effects of weather and use.
 Wait for a warm, sunny day to seal asphalt.

-Any of various loose materials, such as sand, gravel, or pebbles, added to cement to make concrete and plaster and to add texture to paints.
+Any loose materials, such as sand, gravel, or pebbles, added to cement to make concrete and plaster and to add texture to paints.
 Most commonly used on exterior walls.

 Also known as a ventilation brick, often inserted beneath timber floors and roof spaces to enable air to flow.